JPII/guidelines/coding-standards/package-guidelines.md

 ## Structure
 * **Namespace:** com.jpii.projectname.packagename.subpackagename
-* Note that thirt party code may have a different namespace
+* Note that third party code may have a different namespace

+## General guidelines
+* Avoid having a single class in a package (exceptions include the root package with the main class)
+* Keep package names lower-case with short (yet memorable) identifiers
+* Third party code should be added as it was provided, if possible